Flower Power (The Flower Kings album)

 Flower Power is the fourth studio album by the progressive rock band the Flower Kings, which was released in 1999.
 It is also their second double-CD and includes the nearly one-hour-long epic composition, "Garden of Dreams".

 A Japanese edition was released that contained some bonus tracks at the end of each disc.

+The album received a 3 out of 5 review from Allmusic, but a positive review from All About Jazz, whose reviewer stated: "If you are a fan of progressive music... no scratch that... if you are a fan of ANY MUSIC, go buy Flower Power right now – it represents the best of positive and intelligent modern music available today".